How to Save Money and the Environment on Keurig Coffee K-Cups

 More by this Author

 Cook an omelet in a freezer bag for a delicious camping breakfast with minimal clean up and maximum taste.
-A recipe that even the culinary-challenged can follow, this is sure to be a hit at your next camp out.

 Who knew that cooking SPAM could be dangerous?
 A young Scout leaves out a crucial step in making his favorite meal on a camping trip.